 Another option after digital conversion is to dispose of your microfilm records.
 This gets a little tricky, because you may have to involve a company that specializes in disposal – other times you may be able to have the documents shredded.
 We’re not expert disposal technicians, so you’ll have to do a little research into this, but know that there are ways to eventually dispose of your microfilm.

 While microfiche and microfilm can be a convenient and already-in-place option to store your records, they’re at risk of degradation due to improper handling, of becoming lost by mistake or theft, or of becoming damaged in an emergency or natural disaster.
 For quicker and safer access to your records, consider digitization to preserve your data.

 - Get an estimated count of your film and fiche collections

 - Think about how you’d want to organize your data in a digital format, otherwise known as “indexing”

-Give us a call (800-359-3456) or send us an email (email@example.com) to speak with one of our sales reps and figure out if a digital conversion project is the right fit for you!
+Give us a call at 800.359.3456 or send an email to firstname.lastname@example.org and we’ll connect you with one of our sales reps and figure out if a digital conversion project is the right fit for you!

 “Microfilm Deterioration: How To Identify It And How To Preserve Your Content” describes various ways that your microfilm and microfiche records can show signs of wear and decay, and what you can do about it.
 Don’t wait until it’s too late to preserve your content!
 Scanning now may be the best solution to preserve your data.